katrine-lombardo/Project-Sherpa/README.md

 information by using relational principles to ensure data integrity and ease of querying.
 Key tables include users for authorization data, employees for job details, departments for organizational units, positions for job roles, and skills for employee capabilities.
-Joining tables like employee_skills and position_skills are employed to handle many-to-many relationships, ensuring normalization, flexibility, scalability, and improved query performance by avoiding redundancy and simplifying complex data associations.
+Joining tables like Reviews and Competencies are employed to handle many-to-many relationships, ensuring normalization, flexibility, scalability, and improved query performance by avoiding redundancy and simplifying complex data associations.

 ### Backend
+FastAPI

 ### Frontend
+React with Vite

 ## Obstacles